huawendi/CPCF/README.md

 *  `NumChunks()`: return the number of sub-filters
 *  `NumBuckets()`: return the number of buckets in a sub-filter

-Here is a simple example in C++ for the basic usage of CGCF.
+Here is a simple example in C++ for the basic usage of CPCF.
 More examples can be found in `example/` directory.

 ```cpp